8 Dumpstate (State Information)

 *** DUMP STATE END ***

-The following can be read from the dumpstate output:
+The following information can be gleaned from the dumpstate output:

-The IDM manages its own callstack for rule calls, methods, builtin functions, IDM interface functions and IDM application functions (see also chapter “Callstack”).
-For the IDM interface functions (except for DM_SendEvent, DM_QueueExtEvent, which do not appear on the callstack) a check takes place to see if they are called from the same thread in which the IDM was initialized.
-If this is not the case, then an error message is sent.
+The IDM manages its own call stack for rule calls, methods, built-in functions, DM interface functions, and DM application functions (see also the "Call Stack" chapter).
+For DM interface functions (except DM_SendEvent and DM_QueueExtEvent, which do not appear on the call stack), a check is performed to ensure they are called from the same thread in which the IDM was initialized.
+If not, an error message is displayed.

-For the most part (with only a few exceptions) the IDM and its interfaces are not designed for use in multi-threading situations.
-The callstack only serves to manage IDM-specific functions and not for arbitrary application functions.
+With few exceptions, the IDM and its interfaces are not designed for use in multi-threaded situations.
+The call stack also serves only to manage IDM-specific functionality and not for arbitrary application functions.